-In exercising its powers under this bye-law, the Council shall endeavour to secure a Council which, subject to the foregoing provisions of these bye-laws, includes as nearly as possible the same number of members in public practice as members not in public practice.
 For the purpose of determining that a person is eligible for appointment as a member of the Council in accordance with this bye-law, the Council may require such person to make such declarations as it shall consider expedient, and shall be entitled to rely upon the truth of any declaration so made.
-If any such person is appointed a member of the Council and one or more of his declarations made with respect to paragraphs (a) to (c) (inclusive) of this bye-law is false or inaccurate and he would have been ineligible for appointment had such declaration been made truthfully or accurately, or he misdescribed himself as a member in public practice or a member not in public practice or eligible for appointment as a company auditor (as the case may be), the Council shall declare the appointment of that member void.
+If any such person is appointed a member of the Council and one or more of his declarations made with respect to paragraphs (a) to (c) (inclusive) of this bye-law is false or inaccurate and he would have been ineligible for appointment had such declaration been made truthfully or accurately the Council shall declare the appointment of that member void.
 But any such declaration shall be without prejudice to the operation of bye-law 37.
 The vacancy arising as a result of any such declaration shall be treated as a casual vacancy.